The Mummy Cruises into Mediocrity

 NOT RECOMMENDED FOR: Anyone who doesn’t like monsters or characters with powers purportedly derived from the devil.

-The Mummy, directed by Alex Kurtzman, opens in theaters June 9, 2017.
-It runs 110 minutes and stars Tom Cruise, Sofia Boutella, Annabelle Wallis, and Russel Crowe.
+The Mummy, directed by Alex Kurtzman, opened in theaters June 9, 2017; available for home viewing September 12, 2017.
+It runs 110 minutes and stars Tom Cruise, Sofia Boutella, Annabelle Wallis and Russel Crowe.
 Watch the trailer for The Mummy here.